sansroot/i3-dots/README.md

 ## Rofi (special case):

-  You will need to install rofi from official git repository because it's fonts, then you can install it from pacman repository.
+  You will need to install rofi from official git repository because it's fonts, then you can install it from sudo pacman repository.

   ```
-  sudo pacman -S rofi (install it from distro's repository)
+  sudo sudo pacman -S rofi (install it from distro's repository)
   ```
   <a>https://github.com/adi1090x/rofi</a>